 - 10. The Government's objective is inclusive negotiations in a peaceful environment, involving all those parties with an electoral mandate which establish a commitment to exclusively peaceful methods and which have shown that they abide by the democratic process.
 As agreed with the Irish Government in the communiqué of 28 February 1996, Sinn Féin's participation requires an unequivocal restoration of the IRA ceasefire of August 1994. - 11.
 As soon as the Secretary of State considers these requirements are met, then under the legislation she must and will invite Sinn Féin to participate.
 Any ceasefire must be reflected in both word and deed.
-She will reach a view on whether or not the statutory requirements are met on merits, in the light of all the relevant information and making a political judgement of all the relevant circumstances in the round. - 12.
+She will reach a view on whether or not the statutory requirements are met, in the light of all the relevant information and making a political judgement of all the circumstances in the round. - 12.
 Following a ceasefire declaration, some time would be required to establish that this was reflected in both word and deed.
-During this period the Government would progressively, and subject to words and deeds continuing to be consistent: - ask Senator Mitchell to adjourn the talks process for a period to allow consideration of the ceasefire and its consequences for the negotiations;
+During this period the Government would: